Religious philosophy: Euthanasia

-Consideration of euthanasia is influenced by an individual's religious philosophy.
-Much of the opposition towards legislation of euthanasia is due to religious beliefs.
-Individuals who express a belief in God as an entity who controls destiny were more opposed to legalisation of euthanasia and physician assisted suicide.
-For example, religions such as Christian Science, Church of Jesus Christ of Latter-day Saints, Hinduism, Islam, Jehovah's Witness, Seventh-day Adventist generally do not allow for or practice euthanasia.
+Attitudes toward euthanasia are influenced by religious philosophy.
+Opposition to the legalization of euthanasia and physician-assisted suicide is frequently associated with religious beliefs.
+Studies indicate that individuals who believe in God as an entity that controls destiny are more likely to oppose the legalization of euthanasia and physician-assisted suicide.
+Religions such as Christian Science, the Church of Jesus Christ of Latter-day Saints, Hinduism, Islam, Jehovah's Witnesses, and the Seventh-day Adventist Church generally oppose or do not practice euthanasia.

 Abortion

-Many religions hold philosophical value toward life of all forms and are thus completely against abortion.
-However abortion is tolerated in specific cases, such as rape or when the mother's life is in danger.
+Many religions attribute significant philosophical value to human life and therefore oppose abortion.
+However, some religious traditions permit abortion under specific circumstances, such as cases involving rape or when the life of the pregnant woman is at risk.

 Religions

-Religious philosophy influences many aspects of an individual's conception and outlook on life.
-For example, empirical studies concentrating on the philosophical concept of spirituality at or near the end of life, conducted in India, found that individuals who follow Indian philosophical concepts are influenced by these concepts in their 'perception of spirituality'.
+Religious philosophy influences many aspects of an individual's worldview and approach to life.
+For example, empirical studies focusing on the philosophical concept of spirituality at or near the end of life in India have found that individuals who follow Indian philosophical traditions are influenced by these frameworks in their perceptions of spirituality.

-Considerations concerning medical care, death, diet, and pregnancy differ among followers of various religions due to their respective philosophies.
+Considerations related to medical care, death, diet, and pregnancy vary among adherents of different religions due to their respective philosophical traditions.